liupeirong/MLOpsManufacturing/samples/image-classification-tensorflow/README.md

 3. Create other pipelines

 Create the remaining CI/CD pipelines defined in [devops_pipelines](devops_pipelines) folder.
 Verify or adjust their triggers if needed.
-By default, they are configured to trigger on pull requests, merging to main, or as dependent pipelines complete.
+By default, only linting and unit tests are triggered for pull request validation.
+Data processing and model training are only triggered on merging to main.